NeroMohn/ProgLinear/README.md

 Features:

-This repository contains a C# implementation that addresses two transportation problems, made for my LP class 📚
+This repository contains a C# implementation that addresses two transportation problems, made for my LP class 📚 This code is really raw, due the nature of the class (we had to show every algorithmic step to solve the problem) Also this solution is not intended to be generic, but I hope it can help you for your class work 😊

 # Getting Started: